You could call Lake Arlington “Lake Instant.” In 1957 the recipe for Lake Instant was simple: Just add water. A lot of

 Fun-in-the-Sun opened in 1962.

 As the year 1957 ended Star-Telegram writer C. L. Richhart detailed how the heavy spring rains had replenished area lakes.
-Richhart pointed out that without area lakes to hold all that water, 1957 could have been one of the world flood years in the state’s history.
+Richhart pointed out that without area lakes to hold all that water, 1957 could have been one of the worst flood years in the state’s history.

 Sixty-three years after ground was broken for Lake Arlington—Lake Instant—the lake today is a reminder of the spring rains that ended the worst drought in recorded Texas history.